I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 I hear this a lot.

-Fact is, Facebook is to this date the largest platform out there with about 2.5 billion active users.
+The fact is, Facebook is to this date the largest platform out there with about 2.5 billion active users.
 2 out of 3 adults in the U.S. use the platform.
 You can reach almost all of your prospective salon and spa clients on Facebook.

 Facebook is in my experience the most effective tool you can use to attract new clients to your salon or spa.